ahmedsherif/ahmedsherif.github.io/_posts/2024-07-02-crypto-attack-jenkins.md

 ```

-> During the actual assessment most likely the target needs to be accessed through tunneling (i.e. proxychains), in which `jenkins-cli.jar` will not work through but the python script. still `proxifier` can solve this on a windows machine.
+> During the actual red team, the target will most likely need to be accessed through tunneling (Proxychains), in which the `jenkins-cli.jar` tool may not go through, but the Python script can be utilized.
+In such cases, a tool like Proxifier can be employed on a Windows machine to overcome this challenge.
 {: .prompt-warning }

-## Enumeration!
+## Reading files

-Given the limitations on the files we can read, we need to identify files of interest that may partially assist us.
+Given the limited lines we can access due to the authentication, we must identify files of interest that may partially assist us.

-#### Notable Files:
+#### The key files that can be tested include:
 - `/proc/self/environ`
 - `/proc/self/cmdline`
-- `${JENKINS_HOME}/credentials.xml` (Jenkins home can be found in `/proc/self`)
+- `${JENKINS_HOME}/credentials.xml` (Jenkins home can be found in `/proc/self/*`)
 - `${JENKINS_HOME}/secrets/master.key`
 - `${JENKINS_HOME}/secrets/initialAdminPassword`

-Unfortunately, even if all the above files, including `master.key`, are obtained, they will not be sufficient.
+Even if an attacker can access all the aforementioned files, including the `master.key`, these assets alone would not be sufficient to decrypt the credentials.

-Analyzing how Jenkins encrypts and decrypts credentials, as demonstrated in [this script](https://github.com/tweksteen/jenkins-decrypt/blob/master/decrypt.py), reveals that three components are required:
+The analysis of how Jenkins encrypts and decrypts credentials, as demonstrated in [this script](https://github.com/tweksteen/jenkins-decrypt/blob/master/decrypt.py), reveals that three components are required:

 - `master.key`
 - `hudson.util.Secret` (binary file)